 WARNING: THE TEMPERATURE REACHED BY THESE ITEMS DURING OPERATION MAY CAUSE AN INJURY TO AN END-USER.
 AS THESE ARE INTENDED TO BE ADJUSTED DURING OPERATION, IT IS RECOMMENDED THAT A PROTECTIVE MITT IS WORN WHEN HANDING THESE PARTS.

-The amount of heat emitted by the stove is regulated using the air control.
+The amount of heat emitted by the stove is regulated using the air controls A and B.